conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

     retention.ms: '60000'
 ````
 **Topic checks:**
-- `spec.cluster` is a valid Kafka Cluster
+- `metadata.cluster` is a valid Kafka Cluster
 - `metadata.name` must belong to the Application Instances
 - `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the topic is created
+- `spec.configs` must be valid [Kafka Topic configs](https://kafka.apache.org/documentation/#topicconfigs)
 - All properties are validated against [TopicPolicies](#topic-policy) attached to the Application Instance

+**Conduktor annotations**
+- `conduktor.io/description` is optional.
+The description field in markdown that will be displayed in the Topic Catalog view
+- `conduktor.io/description.editable` is optional (defaults `"true"`).
+Defines whether the description can be updated in the UI

 **Side effect in Console & Kafka:**
 - Kafka